freh-g/EmBioMark/README.md

                         path in which to save the embeddings
 ```

-To generate the Embeddings using the provided KG and DLemb method is sufficient to run:
+To generate the Embeddings using the provided KG and DLemb model trained for 100 epochs run:

 ```
 ./CreateEmbeddings.py -k ../KGs/KG.pickle -m DLemb -e 100 -o ../Embeddings/DLembId2Vec.pickle